precision-sustainable-ag/NodeGateway/Firmware/README.md

 >> To give yourself permission to edit the file, right click on the filename, go to **Properties > Security > Edit...** and give Users "Full control" of the file.
 You may need Administrator privileges too.

 -----------
-The hardware and binary source files have not been changed from the original CROWN branch.
-Only the .ino files have been edited.

-This branch is for me to edit the sketches without yet merging them into a final "V2" branch.

-17-Jan-2020: Gateway and Node sketches use ACReliableMessage.h for sending radio messages.
-This should fix the problem with sending/receiving data from the CC Nodes.